kottz/spektrum/README.md

 npm run dev --host    # Development npm run build         # Production
 ```
-Questions are stored in `server/data` a JSON file.
+Questions are stored in `server/data` as a JSON file.
 The game supports two types of questions:

 **Color** questions require:
 - Media (Song with a YouTube-link)